 ACCOUNTABILITY PARTNER (Volunteer): Peter Hoesing, USA, Fulbright-Hays Program 2009-2010

-PARTNER ORGANIZATIONS AND SPONSORS (in development):
+PARTNER ORGANIZATIONS AND SPONSORS:

 LEAD ARTISTS: Héctor Alvarez (Spain) – actor and director; Silvita Diaz Brown (Mexico) – choreographer, dancer, acroyogi, and yoga instructor; Maximiliano Illanes Campetella (Argentina) – Opera singer; Sami Ismat* (Syria) – performance-maker, director and teaching artist; Chih Hsien Lin (Taiwan) – dancer, movement philosopher/therapist; Almanya Narula (Thailand) – actor, fight choreographer, writer and arts leader; and Mirza Shams (Egypt) – music producer, composer, pianist and singer